turingschool-examples/intermission-assignments/prep-for-module-4-frontend.markdown

 ## Prework Submission

+You are expected to have the prework completed by day one of module 4.
 For the items marked as **Deliverable**, you will submit links to your finished work to a homework submission file.
 The file is https://github.com/turingschool/front-end-submissions-public/blob/master/1710/mod-4/homework-submissions.md

 To submit your prework assignments, make a pull request to add links to your finished work under your name.
 We will use this submission file for the rest of your homework throughout the module as well.